hepcep/hepcep_networks/meeting-agenda.md

 # Space for Networks Agenda and Notes

+## July 27, 2018
+* Critique email to statnet listserv regarding NA parameter.
+* Discuss if large population model (32K nodes) with edges+dist(c(1:5,7)) works.
+Might not know the answer by the time we start our call.

 ## July 20, 2018
 * ERGMs using the distance term did not work on the full network.
 Most failed with a degeneracy error, it was not just a matter of converging.